too much sky for a pilot

 Sft.
 Johr Stirflar gives his thoughts on fighting in an endless sky

-That’s too much sky for a pilot discussion with commended pilot Johr Stirflar
+That’s too much sky for a pilot: discussion with commended pilot Johr Stirflar

 I spent eight hours reflecting on my life, alone in that space raft